jerryasher/benchmarks/README.md

 * Future CLI summaries will visualize trends
 * Parsers may use regex or custom Python

-## Documentation Guidelines
+# Documentation

-* README and script comments should wrap at 72 columns
-* Documentation is embedded directly in scripts where possible
+* Documentation related to usage, functionality or algorithm is embedded directly in scripts where possible

-* Guidelines, Requirements, Derived Requirements, Dependencies should be collected in the README under sections Guidelines, Requirements, Derived Requirements, Dependencies
+* This README should have a major section labled Derived which contains locations to collect proposed derived Guidelines, Requirements and Specifications if otherwise unsure of where in the document to place them

+# Derived

+## Guidelines
+## Requirements
+## Specifications